IsaKiko/D3-visualising-data/08-d3enter.md

 > # A new dimension {.challenge}
 > Change the code so that the radius of the circles represents the population.
 First, create a 'sqrt' scale with a minimum of 0 and a maximum of 5e8.
 The range should be between 0 and 40.
-Also, don't forget to include a mapping function for the scale for population.

 <iframe src="http://isakiko.github.io/D3-visualising-data/code/index08.html" width="1000" height="600"></iframe>